 With our Onboarding Requirements, we communicate and align the way our suppliers consider ESG aspects, and aim to receive written confirmation that responsible business practices are maintained throughout our supply chain.
 This way, we also ensure that our suppliers abide by all applicable laws and regulations.

-For example, we require our suppliers to comply with Ball's Supplier Guiding Principles.
+For example, we require our suppliers to comply with Ball's Global Supplier Code of Conduct.
 The principles were developed with input from key customers, suppliers and socially responsible investment analysts, and require that our suppliers certify and demonstrate compliance with them.
 They cover employment practices, human rights, environment, health and safety, antitrust, bribery and corruption.
 During the reporting period, Ball provided this document to suppliers and incorporated the principles as part of all new contractual relationships.